leapmotion/os-controls/src/components/library/README.md

     ~ RenderBuffer
   * Buffer
     ~ Buffer -- abstracts the concept of an OpenGL buffer object
-  * GLVertexBuffer (depends on C++11)
+  * VertexBuffer (depends on C++11)
-    ~ VertexAttribute -- abstracts the concept of an OpenGL vertex attribute ~ GLVertexBuffer -- abstracts the concept of an OpenGL vertex buffer object
+    ~ VertexAttribute -- abstracts the concept of an OpenGL vertex attribute ~ VertexBuffer -- abstracts the concept of an OpenGL vertex buffer object
   * GLController
     ~ GLController -- Was originally intended to be a frontend for non-redundantly controlling GL state, but became a very lightweight set of "bookends" for rendering an OpenGL frame.